6 Home Business Ideas to Help You Kick Off Your Next Venture

 5. Writing and editing

-Writing is everywhere—from the blog posts you read online to the manuals that come with your new vacuum cleaner.
+Writing is everywhere, from the blog posts you read online to the manuals that come with your new vacuum cleaner.
 As a result, freelance writers are in demand in virtually all industries that require some kind of communication.

-Freelance writing and editing is best suited to individuals who are talented communicators who don’t mind spending time alone.
+Freelance writing and editing are best suited to individuals who are talented communicators who don’t mind spending time alone.
 Not all writing assignments are the same.
 While copywriting requires writers to collaborate with clients and craft compelling copy for marketing purposes, technical writing requires writers to create documents that clearly describe how a reader should use a product.
 SEO content writers, meanwhile, craft original writing to help draw online search engine users to a specific website.

 6. Digital marketing